mrebolleda/Paper_PhylogeneticThermalConstraints/README.md

 - **03_Output** - Contains the files produced by the scripts in `01_Code`.
 *Some major directories do not have a data folder and instead use output from previous steps (numbers).
 We provide the ouptup files in this repository and therefore be able to skip steps.*

-At the beginning of each script there is a code to define the parent directory (where is this directory stored in your computer) and set the working directory.
-After that, all code to open files is set with a relative path based on the structure of this repository.
+At the beginning of each script there is code to define the parent directory (where is this directory stored in your computer) and set the working directory.
+You can skip these steps and use other methods to identify the right directory.
+Paths to all files are written as relative paths according to the directory structure of this repository.

 ## Supplementary data not contained in this repository
 - Raw sequencing reads are available in the NCBI Sequence Read Archive (SRA) under BioProject accession PRJNA1414602.